-A couple specific things are worth noting: 1) All applicable 2nd and 3rd month notices are required after each month in which labor and/or materials are furnished for which the potential lien claimant remains unpaid; and 2) Parties who did not contract with the property owner or the GC are required to send the same notice in both the 2nd month AND 3rd month after each month in which they furnished labor and/or materials.
-The notice given in the 2nd month following furnishing must be given to the GC, and the same notice, when given in the 3rd month following furnishing, must be given to both the GC and the property owner.
+A couple of specific things are worth noting: 1) All applicable 2nd and 3rd-month notices are required after each month in which labor and/or materials are furnished for which the potential lien claimant remains unpaid, and 2) Parties who did not contract with the property owner or the GC are required to send the same notice in both the 2nd month AND 3rd month after each month in which they furnished labor and/or materials.* The notice given in the 2nd month following furnishing must be given to the GC, and the same notice, when given in the 3rd month following furnishing, must be given to both the GC and the property owner.
 These notices are all due on the 15th day of the applicable month, which leads to potential lien claimants in Texas focusing a lot of attention on preliminary notices mid-month.
+Send a Texas notice

 While Texas might have the most famous of the multiple preliminary notice requirements, other states may require multiple notices, as well.
 One such example is Tennessee.
 The notice scheme in Tennessee requires parties who did not contract directly with the property owner to provide a preliminary Notice of Nonpayment to the owner and GC within 90 days after the last day of each month in which the claimant furnished labor and/or materials to the project.
 Specifically, T.C.A. § 66-11-145(a) states as follows: